Ampware.io vs AllTheApps: Two Approaches to Extending GHL

 Two different philosophies

-The GoHighLevel marketplace has grown significantly, and with it, two distinct approaches to extending the platform have emerged.
-Ampware.io and AllTheApps both build tools for GHL users, but the underlying philosophy is fundamentally different.
+The GoHighLevel marketplace has grown a lot, and with it, two fairly different approaches to extending the platform.
+Ampware.io and AllTheApps both build tools for GHL users, but what we each build is quite different.

 What Ampware.io builds

-Taskinizer is a good example.
-It is not a connector that syncs tasks with an external project management tool.
-It is a full kanban board system built directly into GHL, with task assignments, due dates, and CRM integration.
-The interface lives inside your existing platform.
+Task App is a good example.
+It isn't a connector that syncs tasks with an external project tool, and it isn't a tweak to an existing GHL screen.
+It's a full kanban board built into GHL, with task assignments, due dates, and CRM integration baked in.
+Your team opens it like they'd open any other part of the platform.

 What AllTheApps builds